Create a Website with HTML5

 <head>Head Section</head>

-is called the Head section and will contain information for the visiting browser. (shown in green)
+is called the Head section and will contain information for the visiting browser. (shown in red below)

 The second section enclosed in these 2 tags